 Alexander Frey received his M.A. degree from the University of Texas, Austin, in 1994, the Dipl.
 Phys. degree from the University of Wuerzburg, Germany in 1997 and the PhD from the Saarland University, Germany in 2010.
 In 1997 he joined the Research Laboratories of Siemens and was involved in the design of DRAM sensing circuits.
 During this time he worked as a Siemens Delegate at the Giga Bite DRAM Alliance in Fishkill (NY).
 In 1999 he joined Corporate Research, Infineon in Munich, Germany.
 He was engaged in the research of analog and mixed signal CMOS design for electrochemical sensing circuits and biosensors.
 Results of his work were awarded with the German Innovation Price 2004.
 Rejoining the Research Laboratories of Siemens in 2005 he works as a scientist and project manager.
 He is the co-inventor of more than 27 patents in MEMS and ASIC related topics and has authored or co-authored more than 50 publications.
 His current research interests are in the field of CMOS-based biosensors and energy autonomous microsystems.

-Fabian Goericke received his M.S. degree in mechanical engineering from Georgia Tech in 2007 and his Dipl.-Ing. degree in mechanical engineering from TU Braunschweig (Germany) in 2009 and his Ph.D. in mechanical engineering from UC Berkeley in 2013.
-He is currently a PhD student at UC Berkeley and a Graduate Student Researcher at the Berkeley Sensor and Actuator Center.
-His research interests include MEMS, dynamics and inertial sensors.
+Fabian Goericke received his M.S. degree in mechanical engineering from Georgia Tech in 2007, his Dipl.-Ing. degree in mechanical engineering from TU Braunschweig (Germany) in 2009 and his Ph.D. in mechanical engineering from UC Berkeley in 2013.
+He is currently working as Project Manager/Technology Development Engineer for Siemens Energy.

 received his M.Sc. in Physics Engineering from UTL (Technical University of Lisbon) in 2004 and the Ph.D. in Physics Engineering from UTL in 2010, with the following title: Hybrid devices for ultra low magnetic field detection.
 He conducted his Ph.D. research at the INESC-MN laboratory where he was responsible for the design, fabrication and optimization of highly sensitive magnetoresistive sensors, namely magnetic spin valves and tunnel junctions.
 Moreover, he conducted research in the integration of these sensors with MEMS resonators, a hybrid device aimed to improve the field sensitivity of the magnetic sensors, and also to provide on-chip magnetic detection of resonance in MEMS.
 Currently he is a postdoctoral researcher at UC Davis and BSAC, conducting research in piezoelectric MEMS devices and magnetic sensors.